LinkForty/core/infra/CONTRIBUTING.md

 - Mentioned in release notes
 - Credited in the project's contributors list

-Thank you for helping make Link Forty accessible on more platforms!
+Thank you for helping make LinkForty accessible on more platforms!

 ## License

-All infrastructure templates are licensed under the same MIT license as Link Forty Core.
+All infrastructure templates are licensed under the same MIT license as LinkForty Core.

 By contributing, you agree to license your contribution under this license.